clooney/usps-tracking-api/webhook.md

 Note: Webhook Secret is only for V4 version Webhook.

-Step 2: Compute HMAC signature by using Sha256.
+* Compute HMAC signature by using Sha256.
 The following is a Golang example.

 ~~~
 WEBHOOK_SECRET := "2e55b9a3-4dd1-4416-9897-c4bd1e3d738f"